-well as the risk, benefits analysis and full stakeholder engagement process.
-The approach taken is outlined with the Organisational Change Governance strategy, which is reviewed and updated annually.
-The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability.
-Is the leadership team happy with the reports that it receives and with its ability to use these reports to take appropriate action?
-Further work is ongoing to provide more detailed financial reporting and also the timely ability to reinvest in year surpluses.
+financial financial sustainability.
 2021/22 Update: Ongoing - Changes to the force operating model mean the wider reporting requirements of senior officers and staff on performance, people, and finance are being adapted across the force.
 Specifically, in relation to finance, work continues to develop internal force reporting on finance and overtime figures, including the Qlikview platform for accessing the data.
 Finance reports on the in-year financial position to governance boards and chief officers remain fit for purpose.
+2022/23 Update: Complete - Enhanced reporting is being provided via Qlikview on operational force performance, finance and human resourcing.
+Real time overtime reporting is also available to senior officers via timesheets.
+Finance reporting continues to be fit for purpose.